 There are many causes of hair loss in women.
 So no matter what is worrying you or concerning you about your hair falling out, please be assured that you are not alone and you have come to the right place.

 Unexpected episodes of hair loss in women, whether sudden or gradual is more common these days than it's ever been.

-This website has been written by women for women.
+This has been written by women for women.
 We are women who have also suffered from varying degrees of female hair loss due to unexpected factors so we have a lot to share with you.
-We have outlined all the common causes of hair loss in women here and you will also find some great solutions.
+We have outlined the 10 most common causes of hair loss in women here and you will also find some great solutions.